Supply vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 31.
-Three more supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along Azerbaijan's Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 2.
+Seven supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.